Tariff Increases and Container Rate Hikes: How to Navigate Cost Changes and Profitably Mitigate Impact

 Tariff Code Reclassification

 In some cases, your products may not be classified accurately.
 Confirming your products are correctly classified or making slight changes to your product definitions can result in products being reclassified to a non-impacted category.
 Additionally, minor changes to packaging or material used can also result in a tariff code reclassification without sacrificing quality or customer value.
+Note, this may or may not be applicable based on the type of tariff being imposed.

 Duty Drawback